-1.5.2.1.1 Solution may include acetone, ethanol, methanol and isopropanol reference materials and/or commonly abused volatiles.

-1.5.2.1.2 When the multicomponent contains quantitative amounts of ethanol, it may simultaneously serve as an aqueous ethanol control.
+- Solution may include acetone, ethanol, 1.5.2.1.1 isopropanol reference methanol and materials and/or commonly abused volatiles. - 1.5.2.1.2 the multicomponent solution When contains quantitative amounts of ethanol, it may simultaneously serve as an aqueous ethanol control.
 The GC oven temperature program must provide for baseline separation of all components.